-In conducting this audit, the practice analysts found that most of the files in the sample contained documentation indicating that the resource workers had provided the caregivers with information and training on relevant topics.
-However, three quarters of the files did not contain documents or notes that could be identified as learning plans or that resembled learning plans, and two thirds lacked confirmation that caregivers completed mandatory training within the required two-year timeframe.
-Overall, only three files contained both a learning plan and confirmation that the mandatory training was completed within the required timeframe.
+In conducting this audit, the practice analysts found that just over three quarters of the files in the sample contained documentation indicating that the resource workers had provided the caregivers with information or training on relevant topics.
+However, a clear majority of the files lacked confirmation that the caregivers had completed mandatory training within the required two-year timeframe, and just over three quarters did not contain documents or notes that could be identified as learning plans or that resembled learning plans.
+Overall, none of the files in the sample contained both a learning plan and confirmation that the caregivers had completed mandatory training within the required timeframe.

 Ministry policy requires that caregivers receive written information about the strengths and needs of each child placed in their care and their responsibilities in meeting the child's needs.
-The intended outcome of this policy is caregivers who have enough information about a child to support the child's safety, and who are aware of their responsibilities toward the child as set out in the child's care plan.
+The intended outcome of this policy is that caregivers have enough information about a child to support the child's safety and are aware of their responsibilities toward the child as set out in the child's care plan.

 The standard is that ministry workers provide caregivers with written information about a child before the child is placed, at the time of placement, and throughout the child's stay.
-While the information comes from the child's social worker or the child protection social worker involved with the child's family, the resource worker ensures that the caregiver receives it.
+While the information comes from the child's social worker or the child protection worker involved with the child's family, the resource worker ensures that the caregiver receives it.
 If the child has a care plan, the resource worker ensures that the caregiver also receives a copy of the caregiver's responsibilities under the child's care plan.

 In conducting this audit, the practice analysts found that none of the files in the sample contained documentation confirming that the caregivers were given both written referral information and a copy of their responsibilities for every child placed in their home during the audit timeframe.
-A total of 247 children were placed in the 48 family care homes in the sample during the three-year timeframe.
-The number of child placements per home ranged from 1 to 15, although more than two thirds of the homes had 6 or fewer child placements during this timeframe.
-In reviewing the records, the analysts found confirmation that caregivers received written child referral information for 73 of the 247 children, and a copy of the caregiver's responsibilities for 19 of these children.
-Overall, the records indicated that caregivers received both referral information and a copy of the caregiver responsibilities for only 7 of the 247 children placed in their homes.
+A total of 258 children were placed in the 37 family care homes in the sample during the three-year timeframe.
+The number of child placements per home ranged from 1 to 36.
+Half the homes had 5 or fewer child placements during this timeframe.
+In reviewing the records, the analysts found confirmation that caregivers received written child referral information for 70 of the 258 children, and a copy of the caregiver's responsibilities for 7 of these children.
+Overall, the records indicated that caregivers received both child referral information and a copy of the caregiver's responsibilities for only 6 of the 258 children placed in their homes.